arjun188546/agentic-ai-rag-chatbot/README.md

 # 🤖 RAG - Agentic AI Chatbot

-A smart AI chatbot that automatically decides whether to answer from its knowledge base or search the web.
-Think ChatGPT but with intelligent routing to your own documents.
+An intelligent AI chatbot that uses **LLM-powered decision making** to automatically route queries.
+It decides whether to summarize knowledge base documents or search the web using Travily API based on relevance scores.

 ## ⚡ Quick Setup (5 minutes)